 Iman Abdulrazzak is an attorney with experience both serving and advising nonprofits.
 As a Student Attorney for the Community and Economic Development Clinic at the University of Michigan, she advised nonprofits helping revitalize Detroit.
 She served as a AmeriCorps Attorney in Massachusetts, representing indigent clients in housing and immigration matters.
 She also served as a volunteer Director of a refugee assistance program in Michigan.
 After her hometown of Flint faced a contaminated water crisis, Iman served as the Lead Project Attorney for the Flint Water Contamination Class Action at the firm of Pitt, McGehee, Palmer & Rivers.
 In the past, she also interned at Amnesty International in Washington, D.C.
 Iman holds a B.A. from the University of Michigan - Flint and a J.D. from the University of Michigan Law School.

 Iman clerked for the Honorable Denise Page Hood of the U.S. District Court for the Eastern District of Michigan.
-She is licensed to practice law in Massachusetts and Connecticut, and has been admitted to practice in multiple federal courts.
+She is licensed to practice law in Massachusetts, Connecticut, and Washington D.C. and has been admitted to practice in multiple federal courts.

 Victoria Frappaolo joined Klamp & Associates in June 2016.
 She holds a B.A. in International Relations from American University.
-She is currently pursuing her Law Degree and Master's in International Relations from American University's Washington College of Law.
+Victoria completed her Law Degree and Master's in International Relations from American University's Washington College of Law in 2018.
 In the past, Victoria worked as an immigration paralegal and legal writing fellow.